Deck building topics for durable deck construction:

 Pressure treated wood is far less toxic than it was in years past, but it's still not as benign as natural wood.
 It could in theory last longer, along with mineral-based powder wood treatment, but applying durability measures with any type of wood is the only sure-fire way to extend the life span of deck structures.

-Red cedar has natural anti-rot characteristics but comes with a pretty steep price tag, so in Eastern Canada, local white cedar from small mills is a much more affordable option.
-Hemlock (Eastern fir) or Douglas fir are very strong woods, and if you take steps to keep them dry they should last quite a long time.
+Red cedar has natural anti-rot characteristics but comes with a pretty steep price tag, so for example in Eastern Canada, local white cedar from small mills is a much more affordable option.
+Hemlock (Eastern fir) or Douglas fir are very strong woods, and if you take steps to keep them dry they should last quite a long time also.

 Cedar is by far the most common natural untreated decking material, usually 1.25" thick.
 It can be left raw and will last a long time, but staining it will give it longer life and keep it from going grey while exposed to weather and UV rays.